Philosophy and Religion

 A study of selected systems of thought designed to acquaint the student who has no training in philosophy with basic philosophical concepts and with the techniques and advantages of a thoughtful and reflective approach to problems.
 Topics taken up vary with the individual instructor.
 Offered every semester.

 A systematic overview of the rules and methods of argument.
 The course has three parts.
 The first part examines the features of arguments one finds in everyday speech and writing.
 A second part covers Classical Aristotelian methods of syllogistic reasoning.
 The third part teaches the modern use of abstract symbols to represent and assess the formal structure of proofs.
 This last part involves the skills of formal and quantitative reasoning.
+Please note that this course can only combine with two natural science courses to fulfill Natural Science and Quantitative Distribution.
+It may not combine with a second quantitative course.
 No prerequisite.

 111. Introduction to Comparative Religion: Western